harrisonmalone/html-css-schedule/README.md

 Schedule
 - CSS review
 - More challenges
-- Deployment with Netlify or github pages
+- Deployment with netlify or github pages
 - Introduction to assignment
 - Go to the park to get bio profile done on each other, questionnaire